Maspalomas (film)

 Maspalomas is a 2025 Spanish drama film directed by Jose Mari Goenaga and Aitor Arregi.
 It stars José Ramón Soroiz alongside Nagore Aranburu.

 The film was presented at the 73rd San Sebastián International Film Festival on 21 September 2025 ahead of its 26 September 2025 theatrical release in Spain by BTeam Pictures.
+Soroiz won Best Actor at the 40th Goya Awards for his work in the film as an elder gay man choosing to go back into the closet.

 Plot

-After experiencing a carefree living in Maspalomas as an openly gay man, 76-year-old Vicente breaks up with his partner and returns to San Sebastián, reuniting with his daughter (whom he abandoned years prior), being forced to join a nursing home.
+After experiencing a carefree living in Maspalomas as an openly gay man, 76-year-old Vicente needs to return to San Sebastián after a stroke, reuniting with his daughter (whom he abandoned years prior), being forced to join a conservative nursing home.
 The new context leads Vicente to choose to go back into the closet.

 Production

 The original screenplay was written by Jose Mari Goenaga.
 The film is an Irusoin, Moriarti, and Maspalomas pelikula AIE production with the participation of ICAA, RTVE, EiTB and the Basque Government.
 Shooting locations included Orduña, Gipuzkoa, and the Canary Islands.

 Release

 Maspalomas will be presented at the 73rd San Sebastián International Film Festival in September 2025, in competition for the Golden Shell.
-Distributed by BTeam Pictures, it is scheduled to be released theatrically in Spain on 26 September 2025.
+Distributed by BTeam Pictures, it was released theatrically in Spain on 26 September 2025.
 Its festival run included selections for screenings as the opening film of the 30th Toulouse Spanish Film Festival (Cinespaña), and in the 'Special Presentations' programme of the 2025 BFI London Film Festival.
 Film Factory handled international sales.